Carlos Correa Player Props: Twins vs. Giants

-The Minnesota Twins, including Carlos Correa (.400 on-base percentage in past 10 games, 98 points above season-long percentage), take on starter Alex Cobb and the San Francisco Giants at Target Field, Tuesday at 7:40 PM ET.
+Carlos Correa -- batting .289 in his past 10 games -- will be in action for the Minnesota Twins versus the San Francisco Giants, with Anthony DeSclafani on the mound, on May 24 at 1:10 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Giants.
+He had two hits (going 2-for-4 with a double) in his most recent appearance against the Giants.

 Carlos Correa Game Info & Props vs. the Giants